Eclips-e/TheBatchFileArchive/README.md

 https://discord.gg/67dhKQpqDW

 # This is the official Batch File Archive Github Repository page!
+You can contribute by joining the discord linked above!

 # Contributors
 lem0n_shark: Server owner, coder, github creator